MahadevBalla/MUIOGO/README.md

 ## Wiki usage

-The wiki is used only for high-level background context:
+The wiki is used only for now for high-level background context:

 - [Project Background and Vision](https://github.com/EAPD-DRB/MUIOGO/wiki/Project-Background-and-Vision)